-- Wolfsbane serves as one of the common names given to any of the closely related plants within a single genus.
+- Firstly, the term Wolfsbane serves as one of the common names given to any of the closely related plants within a single genus.
 Secondly, this genus actually includes many varieties of flora.
-That’s due to the fact that the group consists of more than 250 different plants.
+That’s due to the fact that the group consists of more than 250 different recognized plants.

-The foliage typically displays a dark green in color.
-Its leaves develop palmate in nature and usually composed of 5 – 7 segments.
-The stems of the species also grow tall and erect.
-The flowers may be either white, purple, pink or yellow in color.
+Furthermore, the foliage of most types displays a dark green in color.
+The leaves also typically develop as palmate in nature.
+The further usually consist of 5 – 7 segments.
+The stems also grow tall and erect.
+Meanwhile, the many flowers may appear as either white, purple, pink, or yellow in color.

-The fruit usually grows small in size.
-All parts of the members of this genus evolved as highly poisonous.
-Even brushing against it with bare skin is dangerous, as the toxin is readily absorbed by the skin.
+In addition, the fruits generally remain small in size.
+All parts of the different forms of Wolfsbane evolved as highly toxic.
+Even brushing against it with bare skin remains dangerous.
+This occurs because the toxin is readily absorbed by the skin.
 Even a small quantity can be fatal, if ingested.

 Wolfsbane Distribution, Habitat, and Ecology

-All recognized varieties of Wolfsbane in this genus remain native to the Northern Hemisphere.
+Quite surprisingly, all recognized varieties of Wolfsbane in this genus developed as native to the Northern Hemisphere.
 Further, the majority of species evolved as endemic to regions of mountains in North America and Europe.
 However, many varieties have also been spread to other regions by human actions.